Xon77/Live4Life/README.md

 5. You can now play the first track by clicking on the green button in the control panel at the left of the window, and experiment by changing parameter modules (see [ICMC 2021 paper](https://www.researchgate.net/publication/354526907_The_story_and_the_insides_of_a_spatial_performance_tool_Live_4_Life)).
 To configure the keyboard or other MIDI or OSC controllers, check the corresponding files in the folder [Controllers](/Controllers) for full performance control.

-A wiki, tutorials and code examples to automate some utility functions will be added over time, and hopefully real spatial workshops...
+A wiki, tutorials and code examples to automate some utility functions will be added over time, as well as training workshops in immersive sound and spatial improvisation.

 ## References